 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.” —President Obama

-Barack Hussein Obama II is the 44th and current president of the United States, and the first African American to serve as U.S. president.
+Barack Hussein Obama II was the 44th president of the United States, and the first African American to serve as U.S. president.
 He was first elected to the presidency in 2008 and then won a second term in 2012.
 He was a civil-rights lawyer and teacher before pursuing a political career.
-President Obama was elected to the Illinois State Senate in 1996, serving from 1997 to 2004.
-He was elected to the U.S. presidency in 2008, and won re-election in 2012 against Republican challenger Mitt Romney.
+Obama was elected to the Illinois State Senate in 1996, serving from 1997 to 2004.

 Obama also struggled with the absence of his father, who he saw only once more after his parents divorced, when Obama Sr. visited Hawaii for a short time in 1971. “[My father] had left paradise, and nothing that my mother or grandparents told me could obviate that single, unassailable fact,” he later reflected.
 “They couldn’t describe what it might have been like had he stayed.”